• Skip to main content

 • If this option is available to you, you can grill your blackened shrimp.
 Use an outdoor barbeque for added smokiness.
 If you have an electric grill, this is a great excuse to bust it out.

-Check out these other amazing shrimp recipes!
+Check out these other amazing seafood recipes!

 Palmini Noodles with Shrimp